 - MDM Diagnostics :

-As shown below you can see Browser policy is applied successfully.
-However for detailed diagnostics report click on create report.
+As shown below, you can see Browser policy is applied successfully.
+However, for a detailed diagnostics report, click on create a report.

 MDM Diagnostics report are in HTML format.
 Reports are available within C:\Users\Public\Documents\MDMDiagnostics\MDMDiagReport.html

 We can use MDM Bridge WMI Provider to see the setting applied by CSPs on the computer.
 You can connect to below WMI Namespace and verify using Wbemtest or WMI Explorer.